 - 1/2 teaspoon cayenne pepper

 - 1/2 cup brown sugar

 - 2 teaspoon Worcestershire sauce

 - 1 tablespoon liquid smoke

 - In a small bowl, mix the Texas dry rub ingredients together.

 - Cut any excess fat from the pork shoulder.
 Apply the Texas dry rub on all sides of the pork shoulder.
+You do not need to use all of the dry rub - only use enough to cover the pork.
 Place the pork shoulder in the slow cooker.

 - In another bowl, mix all of the cooking liquid ingredients together.
 Pour the cooking liquid into the slow cooker.

 - Cook on low heat for at least 8 hours or until tender.

 - Once the pork is finished cooking, remove it from the slow cooker and shred it using forks.
 Should be easy when it is nice and tender!